 Click on the build number of the current job.

 You will see the results of the current job.
-To see the results of other builds you can select them from the VSTS "Recently Completed" list.
+To see the results of other builds you can select them from the Azure DevOps "Recently Completed" list.
 You can also enter full Test manager mode where you can see all the results of all your tests runs.
 To do this do as follows: